VDA5050/VDA5050/VDA5050_EN.md

 'RUNNING' | The action is running.
 'PAUSED' | The action is paused because of a pause instantAction or external trigger (pause button on the mobile robot) 'RETRIABLE' | Actions that failed, but can be retried, specified by the retriable parameter in the action of an order.
 Transition from this state is triggered by a retry or skipRetry instantAction or an external trigger.
-'FINISHED' | The action is finished. <br>A result is reported via the resultDescription.
+'FINISHED' | The action is finished. <br>A result is reported via the `actionResult`.
 'FAILED' | Action could not be finished for whatever reason.

 >Table 2 The acceptable values for the actionStatus field